 - ACT with proof of a minimum composite ACT score of 20

-Applicants will have a minimum of two attempts to sucessfully pass the admissions exam.
+Applicants will have a minimum of two attempts to successfully pass the admissions exam.
 If an applicant does not pass the admissions exam after two attempts, he or she must wait a period of 6 months to retest and must provide proof of remediation.

 HESI exam scores must be within 3 years of enrollment date.
 TEAS exam scores must be within 1 year of enrollment date.